 &lt;sup>7 ISA (UK) 620 (Revised November 2019), Using the Work of and Auditor's Expert, paragraph 6.

-- (a) Obtaining audit evidence about the accuracy and completeness of the information; and (Ref: Para.
-A49-A50) - (b) Evaluating whether the information is sufficiently precise and detailed for the auditor's purposes.
+(b) Evaluating whether the information is sufficiently precise and detailed for the auditor's purposes.
 (Ref: Para.
-A51)
+A62)

 Selecting Items for Testing to Obtain Audit Evidence